-Column 7 -Record the total settlement in feet.
+Column 7 - Record the total settlement to the nearest 0.002 m.
 This figure is obtained by subtracting the figure in Column 6 for the day being read from the figure at the top of Column 6 (elevation at the time of installation).